theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/ARCHITECTURE.md

 When a compromise is identified, the system writes directly to I/O port 0xCF9.
 Control byte 0x0E forces a hardware reset pulse directly to the CPU reset path, collapsing the system’s power state and flushing volatile RAM and cache registers.

-## Execution Context: 2017 Reduction to Practice vs. 2026 Scaling

-The foundational 10,247 trials yielding the 2.38μs Law were conducted on an Intel i7-7700K.
-The scaling question for 2026 EPYC/Xeon-class environments is whether the same reset path remains observable and measurable under modern enterprise hardware.

-The answer to that question must be demonstrated by instrumentation, not by assumption.
-The SMM architecture and the 0xCF9 delegated primitive remain fundamental to x86-64 hardware, but the replication environment must be explicitly documented per platform.

-## Phase 2 Developer Guide: The “No Questions Left” Replication Protocol
+## Replication Protocol

 For academic researchers, hardware engineers, and independent labs:

-1. The Synthetic SMM Trigger Stub.
-Since the 187-line ADAM CODE™ remains sealed, the release will include an unclassified, pre-compiled NASM binary that executes the 0xCF9 reset sequence on SMI trigger.
+1. Use the synthetic SMM trigger stub released for the simulation framework.
-2. Hardware Bench Setup.
-Researchers must replicate the 2017 forensic lab conditions using a logic analyzer capable of at least 500 MS/s.
+2. Replicate the 2017 bench setup with logic analyzer sampling at 500 MS/s or better.
-3. Execution.
-Run the supplied C++ harness in Docker, trigger the software-induced SMI, and record the delta between SMI# assertion and PLTRST# assertion.
+3. Run the Dockerized harness and collect SMI# and PLTRST# timestamps.
-4. Empirical Conclusion.
-If the logic analyzer registers Δt ≤ 2.38μs, the replication has succeeded.
-5. Troubleshooting.
-If the result does not appear, verify SMI generation, SMRAM lock behavior, chipset handling of 0xCF9, and sample-rate resolution.
+4. Compute Δt and verify whether it remains at or below 2.38μs.
+5. Archive logs, workflow artifacts, and release tags as part of the reproducibility record.

+## CI/CD Provenance Note

+GitHub Actions should capture latency logs, preserve artifacts, and attach them to release tags so the repository retains an auditable chronology of validation runs.
+The paper should carry the full workflow rationale; the README only needs the short provenance statement.